mbuccoli/adventofcode2024/README.md

 Took me long, but happy to see that what I learned from Day11 helped me today.

 ### Day22
 Well, this was exhausting and at the end I basically brute-forced it.

+### Day23
+Only Quiz1 yet

+### Day24
+Quiz1 was easy, quiz2 was struggling

 ## Who am I
 My name is Michele Buccoli, I am not a developer.
 My job is not coding, but it involves coding.
 Actually, as a senior scientist at BdSound, my job involves reviewing other people's code (poteto potato tometo tomato).